mirage/jitsu/README.md

 sudo jitsu -x libxl dns=www.example.org,ip=10.0.0.1,kernel=mirage-www.xen,memory=64000,name=www,nic=br0
 ```

 This command boots the unikernel when `www.example.org` is resolved.
-The IP 10.0.0.1 is returned to clients that resolve the domain and the unikernel that is booted is in the file `mirage-www.xen`.
-The VM is given 64MB of memory and access to the network bridge at `br0`.
+The IP 10.0.0.1 is returned to clients that resolve the domain and the booted unikernel is in `mirage-www.xen`.
+The VM is given 64MB of memory and access to a network bridge at `br0`.

-If everything worked, Jitsu should be running a DNS server on localhost.
+If everything worked, Jitsu should now be running a DNS server on localhost.
 To verify that the domain is automatically started you can run `host` to resolve the domain:

 ```
 host www.example.org 127.0.0.1